If you’re heading to Turkey, it may be best to brush up on your history. Specifically, the history of the Turkish flag. Where did it come from anyway?

 2. Other Countries that Use a Crescent and Star

-Turkey isn’t the only country that has used or is using the crescent and star on their flag.
-By the 20th century, Algeria, Tunisia, and Azerbaijan were are all using the crescent and star symbols on their flags.
+Turkey isn’t the only country that is using the crescent and star on their flag.
+By the 20th century, Algeria, Tunisia, and Azerbaijan used the crescent and star symbols on their flags.
 They still use them to this day.

 3. How the Turkish Flag Looks Today